NCAR/DART/guide/creating-obs-seq-real.rst

 single underlying generic ‘kind’, which controls what forward operator code is called inside the model, e.g. QTY_TEMPERATURE, QTY_DENSITY, etc.

-See the
-`observations/forward_operators/obs_def_mod <../observations/forward_operators/obs_def_mod.html>`__
-for more details on how to use and add new DART types.
+For more details on how to use and add new DART types, see the :doc:`../observations/forward_operators/obs_def_mod`.

 The DART ``obs_kind_mod.f90`` defines a list of already defined observation types, and users can either use existing observation types in ‘obs_def_xxx_mod.f90’ files, or define their own.
-Be aware that ``obs_kind_mod.f90`` is autogenerated by *preprocess*, so until you configure and run *preprocess*, ``obs_kind_mod.f90`` will not exist.
+Be aware that ``obs_kind_mod.f90`` is autogenerated by the :doc:`/assimilation_code/programs/preprocess/preprocess`, so until you configure and run ``preprocess``, ``obs_kind_mod.f90`` will not exist.

 Observation locations
 ~~~~~~~~~~~~~~~~~~~~~

 The two most common choices for specifying the location of an observation are
-the
-`threed_sphere <../assimilation_code/location/threed_sphere/location_mod.html>`__
-and the `oned <../assimilation_code/location/oned/location_mod.html>`__
+the :doc:`../assimilation_code/location/threed_sphere/location_mod` and the
+:doc:`../assimilation_code/location/oned/location_mod` locations.

-locations.
-For observations of a real-world system, the 3D Sphere is generally
+For observations of a real-world system, the 3D Sphere is generally the best
-the best choice.
-For low-order, 1D models, the 1D locations are the most
+choice.
+For low-order, 1D models, the 1D locations are the most commonly used.
-commonly used.
-The observation locations need to match the type of locations
+The observation locations need to match the type of locations used in the model
-used in the model in that you cannot read observations on a unit circle (1D)
+in that you cannot read observations on a unit circle (1D) when using models
-when using models that require 3D Sphere locations.
+that require 3D Sphere locations.

 The choice of the vertical coordinate system may also be important.
 For the 3D
 Sphere, the vertical coordinate system choices are: